Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

-Buy-to-Let Mortgages: How They Work and What Lenders Look For
+How They Work and What Lenders Look For

-Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.
+Your home may be repossessed if you do not keep up repayments on your mortgage.

 A buy-to-let mortgage is a mortgage for a property you intend to let to tenants rather than live in yourself.
-That could mean buying your first investment property, remortgaging an existing rental, moving a previously lived-in property onto a more suitable arrangement, or expanding an existing portfolio.
-If you are switching an existing property from residential use to rental, the right route may be consent to let or a remortgage, depending on your lender and your plans.
-If you are remortgaging an existing rental or reviewing your refinance options, see our remortgaging guide .
+That could mean buying your first investment property, remortgaging an existing rental, switching a previously lived-in property onto a more suitable arrangement, or expanding an existing portfolio.

 Buy-to-let lending works differently from owner-occupied lending in a few key areas.

-• Repayment basis - Many buy-to-let mortgages are arranged on an interest-only basis, although capital repayment is also available.
+• Repayment basis.
+Many buy-to-let mortgages are arranged on an interest-only basis, although capital repayment is also available.

 This page is written for: